Has the US just handed over Afghanistan to the Taliban? | DW | 14.04.2021

 It is unclear whether the Taliban would agree to protecting human rights and freedom of speech in Afghanistan

-After almost two decades since the US invaded Afghanistan and toppled the Taliban regime, Washington is set to exit the country.
+After almost two decades since the United States invaded Afghanistan and toppled the Taliban regime, Washington is set to exit the country.
 US media reports say that President Joe Biden has decided to withdraw all troops from Afghanistan by September 11.

-The military withdrawal will not depend on the situation on the ground — despite fears that the Taliban could make major gains, according to these reports.
+The military withdrawal will not depend on the situation on the ground — despite fears that the Taliban could make major gains, many say.

 "The president has judged that a conditions-based approach, which has been the approach of the past two decades, is a recipe for staying in Afghanistan forever," an official told reporters on condition of anonymity on Tuesday.

-Former President Donald Trump's administration had set the pullout date for May 1, but Biden's decision will delay the end of the war by another five months.
+Former US President Donald Trump's administration had set the pullout date for May 1, but Biden's decision will delay the end of withdrawal by another five months.

-Biden's complete and unconditional withdrawal decision comes as a surprise for many experts, who had hoped that his administration would reverse Trump's policies , which many believe emboldened Islamist militants in Afghanistan.
+Biden's complete and unconditional decision to withdraw comes as a surprise for many experts, who had hoped that his administration would reverse Trump's policies , which many believe have emboldened Islamist militants in Afghanistan.

 Violent attacks in Afghanistan have spiked since the signing of the US-Taliban deal in Doha, Qatar, in February 2020.
 The Taliban deny involvement in these attacks, but their refusal to agree to a nationwide ceasefire has raised doubts about their intentions.